 - No lending institution shall be placed on any one of the University’s Preferred Lender Lists or in favored placement on any one of the University’s Preferred Lender Lists for a particular type of loan, in exchange for benefits provided to the University or to the University’s students in connection with a different type of loan.

-Lender Staffing of Office of Financial Aid.
-The following procedures shall be followed with regard to the staffing of the Office of Financial Aid by employees of lending institutions:
+Lender Staffing of Financial Aid Office.
+The following procedures shall be followed with regard to the staffing of the Financial Aid Office by employees of lending institutions:

 - The University shall prohibit any employee or other agent of a lending institution from being identified to students or prospective students of the University or their parents as an employee or agent of the University.

-- No employee or other agent of a lending institution may staff, or provide staffing services to, the University’s Office of Financial Aid at any time.
+- No employee or other agent of a lending institution may staff, or provide staffing services to, the University’s Financial Aid Office at any time.